migueloldemburg/git_practice/README.md

 > git diff file_name

-Shows the differences between the file on your working directory and the staging area
+Shows the differences between the file on your Working Directory and the Staging Area

 > git show HEAD

 Shows the most recently made commit

-> git add file_name1 file_name2
+> git add file_name1 file_name2 | git add . *(adds all modified and untrack files)*

-Adds the files to the staging area together using a single git command.
-(Shortcut: *git add .*)
+Adds the files to the Staging Area together using a single git command